BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/standardRenderingPipeline.md

 ### Activating the depth of field

-To active the depth of field, simply set the property ".DepthOfFieldEnabled" to true:
+To activate the depth of field, simply set the property ".DepthOfFieldEnabled" to true:

 ```
 // Active depth of field